Thursday, March 10, 2011

 Dr. Dre's young co-sign strikes again.
 This time, Kendrick Lamar recruited the help of Gucci Mane on the hook to revisit a former track.
 Through his lyrics, Kendrick addresses the materialism of life on the track Vanity Slave Pt.
 2, embracing the positives and the negatives.

-"Found my swag, but lost my roof."
+"Found my swag, but lost my roof."-Gucci Mane

 Speaking of Gucci, I am looking forward to hearing the work that he is supposedly doing with Wiz.
 In other relevant collab news, we can expect a project featuring both Kendrick and my man J. Cole, who is said to both produce and rap on the mixtape.